How Far Away Is Uranus From The Sun

 Relate the Distance to Everyday Experiences

 Another way to relate the distance is to think about travel times.
-If you could travel at the speed of a commercial airplane, it would take hundreds of years to reach Uranus.
+Here's the thing — if you could travel at the speed of a commercial airplane, it would take hundreds of years to reach Uranus.
 These comparisons can help you appreciate the scale of the solar system and the challenges of space exploration.

 Follow Space Exploration News